tomfried/Artist-Portfolio-and-eCommerce-Template/README.md

 # Artist Portfolio & eCommerce Template
 Template for an Artist eCommerce website.
 Merely need to add your own images, art descriptions, info, and contact info in the HTML and you're good to go.
-Live version of this in use and improved upon is http://janefletcher.art.

 ## Credit
 There are a number of icons and things that I do not own.
 If you are the owner of it, let me know and I'll credit you if it's really that important to you.